areebanaz941/Efficient-Data-Stream-Anomaly-Detection/README.md

 - GIS visualization of data points and detected anomalies
 - Interactive map output using Folium
 - Time series visualization using Matplotlib
+## Algorithm Explanation

+This project uses the Z-score method for anomaly detection.
+Here's a concise explanation of the algorithm and its effectiveness:

+### Z-score Method

+The Z-score method is a statistical technique for identifying outliers in a dataset.
+It works by measuring how many standard deviations away a data point is from the mean.

+Algorithm steps:
+1. Maintain a sliding window of recent data points.
+2. For each new data point:
+   a.
+Calculate the mean and standard deviation of the data in the window.
+   b.
+Compute the Z-score: Z = (X - μ) / σ
+      Where X is the new data point, μ is the mean, and σ is the standard deviation.
+   c.
+If |Z| > threshold (typically 3), flag the point as an anomaly.
+3. Update the sliding window with the new point.

+### Effectiveness

+The Z-score method is effective for anomaly detection due to several factors:

+1. **Adaptability**: By using a sliding window, the algorithm adapts to gradual changes in the data distribution, making it suitable for detecting anomalies in non-stationary time series.

+2. **Simplicity**: The algorithm is straightforward to implement and computationally efficient, allowing for real-time processing of data streams.

+3. **Interpretability**: Z-scores provide a clear, interpretable measure of how unusual a data point is relative to recent observations.

+4. **Sensitivity to Outliers**: The method is particularly good at detecting sudden spikes or drops in the data, which are often of interest in anomaly detection scenarios.

+5. **Scale-Invariance**: Z-scores are scale-invariant, meaning the method works well regardless of the scale of the input data.

 ## Requirements

 To install the required packages, run: